-Though it’s not as hyped up as some other diets, it’s also got a lot fewer rules and restrictions than most.
+Though it's not as hyped up as some other diets, it's also got a lot fewer rules and restrictions than most.
 Oh, and it works.
-The US News & World Report has consistently ranked DASH as the best overall diet since the publication started its rankings in 2011, as it’s super effective in preventing high cholesterol, high blood pressure, and obesity.
+The eating plan has been ranked high on the US News & World Reports list several times since 2011, even claiming the top spot in 2017.
+The reason why MDs love it so much is that it's super effective in preventing high cholesterol, high blood pressure, and obesity.
 (DASH stands for Dietary Approaches to Stopping Hypertension, FYI.)

 Okay, so I know what you're thinking: My blood pressure and cholesterol are totally fine.
 Pass the butter coffee!
 But according to chef Jessica Swift, RD, the diet's simple, healthy eating practices—like cutting back on processed foods and lowering your sodium intake—could be helpful for anyone.
 (Including those with depression, according to a new study.)

 "This is a good practice for those looking to be proactive in regard to hypertension," she says.
 If you're under 40, this might not seem like a high priority.
 But considering that the hospitalization rate for strokes in women ages 18-34 rose 31.8 percent from 2003 to 2012, keeping tabs on your blood pressure and cholesterol levels is a lot more important than you'd think.

 Here, Swift shares everything you need to know about implementing the DASH diet—quite possibly the most accessible food philosophy you've never heard of.